 Shortly after their arrival in January/February and before the start of the semester in the beginning of April, students enroll in an intensive German language course at a leading foreign language academy in Berlin.
 The Berlin Seminar and intensive language study help students assimilate the Berlin experience into their semester program by providing opportunities for more in depth cultural integration.

 In addition, academic excursions to sites in the Berlin region, Potsdam, and other German cities, as well as trips to cities in Eastern Europe, such as Prague or Warsaw, will further enrich students’ perspectives.

 Students interested in pursuing an internship or independent project parallel to their studies may be introduced to adequate opportunities.
 In order to exchange ideas and share discoveries and academic progress, students and accompanying faculty will meet regularly for individual and group meetings.

 Throughout the semester students will work on individualized projects tutored by Hampshire College faculty in Berlin or by local associates.
 At the end of the term, students will complete a retrospective on their project and time in Berlin and submit a portfolio of their work.
 Students will also share their experiences with the Hampshire College community at an event the following fall semester.

 Photo by Peter Collins 09F, Spring 2011 Program Participant

-This exchange program is open to qualified students who are in good academic standing.
+This exchange program is open to qualified students who are in good academic and behavioral standing.
 Intermediate German language skills are required to participate (a minimum of three semesters of college-level German is recommended).